huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Rob Roy
 - [x] Ocean's 11

-#### What was the prefered pencil of artists like Chuck Jones, John Steinbeck and Stephen Sondheim?
+#### What was the preferred pencil of artists like Chuck Jones, John Steinbeck and Stephen Sondheim?

 - [ ] Dixon Ticonderoga
 - [x] Blackwing 602